Cash Flow Statement Template

 When you can pay your bills, you don’t think about it.
 But when money’s tight, cash flow is the only thing on any small business owner’s mind.

 A cash flow statement can help you to manage your finances and avoid the worst surprises.
 To help you prepare one, we’ve created a free cash flow statement template.
 We’ve also written this article to help you use it.
-Keep reading to find out more about:

 Just starting up?
 You might like our guides for small business owners on: